Resources for Educators

 It’s clear that given the opportunity, children and young people living with a disability are keen to express their views about what matters to them most.
 They also wish to express their hopes for the future and where they think change could happen.
 This collection of comments made by children and young people living with a disability in conversations they have had with the Commissioner includes their views on subjects ranging from community inclusion to accessing independent transport, from having study options to securing future work opportunities.

 Children and young people have lots of ideas on how to prevent bullying.
-They would like to get involved in anti-bullying programs and learn skills to build friendships.
-This collection of fact sheets contains information that children and young people want their parents, teachers and coaches to know about how they believe bullying can be prevented, as well as ways in which they think anti-bullying strategies would be best implemented at school through Circles of Friendship, Lunchtime Clubs, Gaming Clubs in the School Library and Conversation Clubs for children and young people where students come together to talk about subjects that interest them.
+They would like to get involved in anti-bullying programs and learn skills to build friendships while they’re at school.
+This fact sheet contains information that children and young people have said would be helpful for their teachers to know about how they believe bullying can help be prevented.
+They includes ways in which they think anti-bullying strategies would be best implemented at school through Circles of Friendship, Lunchtime Clubs, Gaming Clubs in the School Library and Conversation Clubs for children and young people where students come together to talk about subjects that interest them.

 Some people love them.
 Some people hate them.
 Their desirability has been discussed at length with cost, practicality, and their ability to influence academic performance, traditionally at the centre of these debates.